 1. Indicate this on your application form.

-Make sure you tell us about access arrangements when applying.
+Make sure you tell us about access arrangements when applying by ticking the box in the Education section.

 2. Request paperwork from your current school’s SENDCo.